Renuu007/Azure-DevOps-pipeline-Terraform-Deployment/README.md

 * Create a multi-stage ADO pipeline with an approval step

 * Demonstrating how we can scale with multiple deployments

-> *If you'd like to skip straight to the download of the example pipeline and Terraform code, it can be found on* [*GitHub*](https://github.com/NotHarshhaa/DevOps-Projects/tree/master/DevOps-Project-20/terraform)*.*

 ### **Overall Topology**